Controversies surrounding the Society of Saint Pius X: Allegations of abuse cover-up

-In May 2020, the American state of Kansas started an investigation against SSPX groups affiliated with, though not overseen by, the state's four Roman Catholic dioceses.
+In May 2020, the Kansas Bureau of Investigation (KBI) started an investigation against SSPX groups affiliated with, though not overseen by, the state's four Roman Catholic dioceses.
 SSPX members in Kansas were accused of either perpetrating or covering up clerical sex abuse in the state.
-For many years, the SSPX St. Mary's Rectory in Kansas faced numerous sex abuse allegations.
+For many years, the SSPX Saint Mary’s Rectory in Kansas faced numerous sex abuse allegations.

-In January 2023, The Kansas Bureau of Investigation’s four-year inquiry into alleged child sexual abuse in four Catholic dioceses and a breakaway Catholic sect in the US state of Kansas resulted in referral of 30 cases to county prosecutors targeting 14 members of the clergy.
+In January 2023, The KBI’s four-year inquiry into alleged child sexual abuse in four Catholic dioceses and the SSPX within the state of Kansas resulted in referral of 30 cases to county prosecutors targeting 14 members of the clergy.

 An executive summary of the KBI report said no prosecutor had charged any priests named in KBI affidavits with sexual crimes, citing 2013 Kansas legislation which eliminated the statute of limitations on certain sex crimes, but didn’t make the statute retroactive.

 Other controversies

-In February 2008 Saint Mary's Academy, a school in Kansas affiliated with the SSPX, refused to allow a woman referee to officiate at a high-school basketball game in which St. Mary's was participating, reportedly on the grounds that it was not appropriate for a woman to be in a position of authority over male students.
+In February 2008, Saint Mary’s College, a school in Kansas affiliated with the SSPX, refused to allow a woman referee to officiate at a high-school basketball game in which their school was participating, reportedly on the grounds it was inappropriate for a woman to be in a position of authority over male students.
 In response, the other referees refused to referee the game.
 The school issued a statement denying that the refusal was due to the reported reason.
-It stated instead that "[the] formation of adolescent boys is best accomplished by male role models," and that "teaching our boys to treat ladies with deference, we cannot place them in an aggressive athletic competition where they are forced to play inhibited by their concern about running into a female referee."
+It stated instead that “[the] formation of adolescent boys is best accomplished by male role models,” and that “teaching our boys to treat ladies with deference, we cannot place them in an aggressive athletic competition where they are forced to play inhibited by their concern about running into a female referee.”

 In May 2012, Our Lady of Sorrows Academy in Phoenix, Arizona, also affiliated with the SSPX, forfeited the Arizona Charter Athletic Association state baseball championship game rather than play against a team with a female player.
-The opposing team, from Mesa Preparatory Academy of Mesa, Arizona, included Paige Sultzbach, playing infield.
-Officials at Our Lady of Sorrows issued a statement saying that the decision to forfeit was consistent with a policy prohibiting co-ed sports.
-They stated that school teaches boys respect by not placing girls in athletic competition, where "proper boundaries can only be respected with difficulty."
+The opposing team, from Mesa Preparatory Academy in Mesa, Arizona, included Paige Sultzbach, playing infield.
+Officials at Our Lady of Sorrows issued a statement saying that the decision to forfeit was consistent with a policy against co-ed sports.
+They stated that school teaches boys respect by not placing girls in athletic competition, where “proper boundaries can only be respected with difficulty.”